 Treatment will normally start at once, possibly before biopsy results are confirmed, to reduce the risk of complications.
 The person may need to see a specialist doctor.

 High-dose corticosteroid drugs have been the standard treatment since the 1950s, but recently, another drug was approved: Actemra.

 These prevent complications such as loss of vision.
-The recommendation is to initiate them “immediately and aggressively.”
+The recommendation is

 The dose is usually 40 to 60 milligram (mg) of prednisone (such as Orasone or Deltasone) each day for around a month.
 Symptoms should improve rapidly after treatment begins.